THREE BUILDING BLOCKS, ONE MISSION

-Our before and after school programs keep girls safe in non-school hours, and caring staff help girls build internal strengths such as confidence, resiliency, empathy, and trust.
+Our before and after school programs keep girls safe during non-school hours, and caring staff help girls build internal strengths such as confidence, resiliency, empathy, and trust.

-Our alternative middle school is a haven for girls who have committed to turning their lives around after having had trouble succeeding in a traditional school; each year this program helps these girls map a new path to success, find their personal inspiration, and turn F's into A's.
+Our Alternative Education Program for 6th-8th grades is a haven for girls who are committed to turning their lives around after having had trouble succeeding in a traditional school.
+Each year, this program helps these girls map a new path to success, find their personal inspiration, and turn F's into A's.

-Just for Girls Academy, our charter elementary school, opened in August of 2012 and is already making a measurable difference increasing the academic success of our young students.
-The Academy's innovative programming includes character development, leadership training, and service learning, all of which boost academics as they work to strengthen girls' relationships with their peers, families, and community.
-Just for Girls Academy is currently enrolling K-5th grades.
+Our Alternative Education Program for K-5th grade girls opened in August of 2012 and is already making a measurable difference by increasing the academic success of our young students.
+JFG Elementary's innovative programming includes character development, leadership training, and service learning, all of which boost academics as they work to strengthen girls' relationships with their peers, families, and community.

 The organization flourished, and with the assistance of Sara Alice Harllee, opened a Palmetto center just two years later.
 In 1979, the Bradenton Kiwanis Club generously deeded land to Just for Girls on 59th Street, where the west Bradenton center stands today.
 In 1981, the William G. and Marie Selby Foundation funded retiring the mortgage on that facility.
 A few years later, after a successful capital campaign led by Dan S. Blalock, Jr., both the east Bradenton and Palmetto centers relocated to brand-new facilities.